Murder of Georgann Hawkins: Investigation

 Hawkins was nearsighted, and typically wore eyeglasses or contact lenses to correct her vision, although she had neither in her possession at the time of her disappearance.
 Her roommate told police that the reason why Hawkins did not have her eyeglasses or contact lenses with her that evening was because "she'd worn her contacts all day to study, and after you’ve worn contact lenses for a long time, things look blurry when you put glasses on, so she wasn't wearing them either."

-Because of Hawkins' nearsightedness, Seattle Police theorized that if the perpetrator of her abduction had been surreptitiously lurking in the shadows of the alleyway and had overheard Hawkins' name after overhearing her friend refer to her by her nickname "George", that he could have easily called to her using her nickname as means to lure her in his direction.
+Because of Hawkins's nearsightedness, Seattle Police theorized that if the perpetrator of her abduction had been surreptitiously lurking in the shadows of the alleyway and overheard Hawkins's nickname "George", he could have easily called to her using her nickname as means to lure her in his direction.
 This would have given her abductor the chance to overpower and silence her.
 However, no witnesses reported seeing or hearing any signs of a struggle at the time of her disappearance.

 Police also theorized that Hawkins may have been hit over the head with a blunt object, rendered unconscious with chloroform, or possibly captured with such brute force that she could not scream out for help.
 Since she stood just over five feet tall, was visually impaired in the darkness of the night, and without the aid of her contacts or glasses, it would not have been that difficult for someone to overpower her in her vulnerable state.

 Despite an early response, intense publicity, and an extensive search, the case quickly went cold with no leads.
 It was considered likely that Hawkins had met the same fate as the other five girls who were suspected of being abducted and killed by the same person, or at least the same group of people.